Submissions

 Disclosure, conflicts of interest, and other issues

-The editor will be guided by COPE’s Guidelines for Retracting Articles when considering retracting, issuing expressions of concern about, and issuing corrections pertaining to articles that have been published in Acta Kinesiologica.
+The editor will be guided by COPE's Guidelines for Retracting Articles when considering retracting, issuing expressions of concern about, or issuing corrections pertaining to articles published in Acta Kinesiologica.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.